-On this page you will find author photos, book covers, bios, and reviews/quotes.
+On this page you will find author images, book covers and bios of various lengths.
 Permission is hereby granted to use any the following material for press, promotional or publicity purposes.

 Please feel free to contact me with any questions or requests.

-Tabatha Wood is an Australian Shadows award-winning author of dark, speculative fiction and narrative poetry living in Aotearoa.
-They like strong coffee, cats and spending time by the sea.
+Tabatha Wood is a two-time award-winning Deaf author of dark, speculative fiction and narrative poetry living in Aotearoa.
+They like strong coffee, soft cats and spending time by the sea.

-Tabatha Wood is an award-winning author of weird, dark fiction and narrative poetry from Aotearoa, New Zealand.
+Tabatha Wood is a two-time award-winning author of weird, dark fiction and narrative poetry from Aotearoa New Zealand.
 A former English teacher and library manager, their first books were guides for professional educators, and their work has featured in print and online worldwide.
-They now tutor from home while also working as a freelance writer, editor and translator.
+They now tutor from home while also working as a freelance writer, editor and illustrator.

 Tabatha has won two awards for their horror nonfiction; an Australian Shadows Award in 2021, and a Sir Julius Vogel award in 2022.
 They are a three-time finalist for the Sir Julius Vogels, beginning with their debut short story collection, DARK WINDS OVER WELLINGTON, shortlisted for Best Collected Work in 2020.
 Their most recent collection of short fiction, REFLECTIONS, was shortlisted for two awards in 2023: the Australian Shadows and Sir Julius Vogel awards.